Courses and Classes

 The Christmas Bazaar became an annual fixture in Malin Head many years ago when introduced by the then Malin Head Development Association.
 The original format consisted of a number of second hand stalls and rickety wheel.
-In recent years the format has evolved and been modernized with an all seated compared raffle event serviced with tea, coffee, cakes stall & tuck shop.
-We continue to give away great prizes just in time for Christmas and of course the most important part of the day being a visit from Santa Claus, the kids are given a chance to write and post their letters, meet Santa and get an early stocking filler.
+In recent years the format has evolved and been modernized with an all seated compared raffle event.
+We continue to give away great prizes just in time for Christmas and of course the most important part of the day being a visit from Santa Claus.

 The Sponsored swim is held annually on St Stephen’s day and all moneys rtaised are split between The community Association and a different local charity each year